hexxondiv/olivia-products/DATABASE_SETUP.md

 # Database Setup Guide

-This guide explains how to set up the database for the Olivia Products application.
+This guide explains how to set up the database for the Olivia Industries Ltd application.

 ## Quick Setup (Recommended)